malcolmsparks/clj-markdown/README.markdown

 configure and create extensions that can adapt the library to different Markdown flavors.

+## Performance

+The library is optimised for correctness over performance.
+In certain cases where performance is not critical is will likely be adequate (documentation build systems).
+For high-performance web-pages, use a cache policy where Markdown is used for static content (i.e., generate the content once and cache it in memory).

 ## Build

 This project supports both Maven and leiningen.